Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/About_PassPort_am/configure_PassPort_AM.md

 ---
 title: "Configuring PassPort AM "
 linkTitle: "Configuring PassPort AM"
 weight: 190
----This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.
+--- This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.

 <span id="Procedure PassPort parameters"></span>